DakotaS96/SkyFam/README.md

 sudo bash install.sh
 ```

-The installer handles most of the setup automatically.
+The installer will:

-It will:

-- Verify that the server is running Debian 13
+- Verify Debian 13
-- Install required Debian packages
+- Install required packages
 - Install SkyFam under `/opt`
-- Create the Dashboard service
-- Create the FamilyChat service
-- Create the SkyFam Radio service
+- Create and start the SkyFam services
-- Configure automatic cleanup of older FamilyChat uploads
+- Configure automatic cleanup for older FamilyChat uploads
 - Ask you to create a SkyFam administrator password
 - Optionally configure a YouTube Data API key
-- Configure SkyFam services to start automatically after reboot
-- Start the SkyFam services
 - Verify that Dashboard, FamilyChat, and Radio are responding
-- Ask how you want to access SkyFam

-Access Options
+### Access Options

-During installation, you will be given three choices:

-Local network only
-Keeps SkyFam available only to devices on your home or local network.
-This is the safest default.
+During installation, choose one of the following:

+1. **Local network only**
+   Best if SkyFam will only be used at home.

-Tailscale private remote access
+2. **Tailscale private remote access**
-Recommended for most families who want to access SkyFam while away from home.
-The installer can install Tailscale and guide you through connecting the server to your private Tailscale network.
+   Recommended if family members need access while away from home.

-Existing protected remote access
+3. **Existing protected remote access**
-Intended for advanced users who already have authenticated remote access configured, such as Cloudflare Tunnel protected by Cloudflare Access and MFA, an authenticated reverse proxy, or a private VPN.
+   For advanced users who already use something such as Cloudflare Access, an authenticated reverse proxy, or a private VPN.

-SkyFam may contain private family messages, photos, and videos.

-**Do not directly forward ports `5000`, `5050`, or `5080` through your router.**

-HTTPS by itself does not make SkyFam private.
+> **Security:** SkyFam may contain private family messages, photos, and videos.
+Do not directly forward ports `5000`, `5050`, or `5080` through your router.
+HTTPS alone does not make SkyFam private.

-See the [Remote Access](#remote-access) section for more information.
+See [Remote Access](#remote-access) for more information.

 ## 4. Open SkyFam